 The Product Liability Directive 85/374/EEC applies to any product marketed in the European Economic Area (EU, Iceland, Liechtenstein and Norway) and establishes an EU-wide regime under which the producer is liable if a product is defective and causes injury or damage to consumers.

-The report notes that the challenges posed by the technological revolution affecting consumer products since 1985, underpinned by exponential developments in hardware and software engineering, and the rapid take-up of digital marketing, the Internet of Things, artificial intelligence, robotics, cybersecurity, all these phenomena require the concepts on which the Directive was drafted to be re-evaluated.
+Technological revolution affecting consumer products, exponential developments in hardware and software engineering, the rapid take-up of digital marketing, the Internet of Things, artificial intelligence, robotics and cybersecurity inter alia, require the concepts on which the Directive was drafted to be re-evaluated.

 The European Commission has set up an Expert Group to investigate these issues, which is working in two sub-groups: